 When we start building (or rebuilding) a website, our design team focuses on these three must-haves for an SEO-friendly website.

 1. Website Structure

 Well-organized website and URL hierarchies help both customers and search engines understand what a website is about.
 Starting with a clearly outlined site structure makes it easier to create a straightforward URL structure.
-We work with our clients to figure out the best way to organize their web pages and URLs.
+We work with our clients to audit their current website and figure out the best way to organize their web pages and URLs.
 To sort and visualize this information (especially during big redesigns), we use spreadsheets and GlooMaps.
 Ideally, URLs will clearly describe the contents of a page, rather than using random numbers and letters.

 After creating a clear structure, we build user-friendly navigation that makes it easy for site visitors to find what they’re looking for.
 Linking to important pages within the site from the navigation also helps search engines understand where these pages fit into the structure of the site.
 Internal links should also be incorporated throughout the site.
 A well-planned internal linking strategy encourages search engines to crawl important pages and leads visitors through the customer journey.

 We use web design to delight users, which keeps them navigating through your website—instead of “bouncing” back to the search results.
 Signals from users, like bounce rate, time on site and click through rate, already play a role in SEO.
 In 2021, user experience will be an even more important ranking factor.

 The first piece of an excellent user experience is a website that loads quickly.
 When visitors arrive on your website, they should see a design reflective of your brand that reassures them they’re in the right spot.
 We also use design elements like eye-catching CTAs and easy-to-use forms to guide users through the customer journey when designing for SEO.